purvasingh96/Deep-learning-with-neural-networks/Chapter-wise code/Code - PyTorch/7. Attention Models/1. NMT/Readme.md

 <img src="./images/9. flexible attention.png" width="50%"></img><br><br>

 The first four tokens, the agreements on the, are pretty straightforward, but then the grammatical structure between French and English changes.
+Now instead of looking at the corresponding fifth token to translate the French word zone, the attention knows to look further down at the eighth token, which corresponds to the English word area, glorious and necessary.